gty3/python_nq/README.md

 ## Usage
 The trades are limited to 1 per second, plotting will fail if otherwise.
 Be sure to use trading hours data The project is divided into 4 cells.
+Different timeframes can be used, Databento provides The frequency of the orders can be changed, be aware of having to round to the order times to the index of the displayed chart.
+Change the trade conditions in trade_utils/create_trades_df

 Cell 1 imports 3 datasets using the [get_range](https://databento.com/docs/api-reference-historical/timeseries/timeseries-get-range?historical=python&live=python) method:
 - The first 2 datasets use the "tbbo" schema - "Top of Book Bid and Offer".
 While the order book data is necessary for logging the NQ trade prices, it is not necessary for the underlying instruments orders.
 However, as these datasets are merged, it enables more concise code.